-In their third year all students take the interdisciplinary module on the ancient and medieval city Rome, which is taught by specialists from the three disciplines.
+In their third (Junior Sophister) year all students take the interdisciplinary module on the ancient and medieval city Rome, which is taught by specialists from the three disciplines.
 The remaining modules must include at least one module from each of the three main subject areas.
-The selection currently offered includes: Aegean Bronze Age; Greek archaeology; Roman archaeology; Roman Britain; Viking raiders; the reign of Charlemagne; The Crusades; Early Medieval art; Insular art; Romanesque art and architecture; Art in the Age of Chivalry; Hundred Years War; Renaissance Florence, c.1348-c.1527; Painting and sculpture in the Italian Renaissance; and Medieval religion, c.1215-1517.
-There is also the possibility of taking a field trip module in both years; so far we have been to Northumbria in northern England and Florence in Italy.
+The selection currently offered includes: Aegean Bronze Age; Greek archaeology; Roman archaeology; Roman Britain; Viking raiders; The reign of Charlemagne; The Crusades; Early Medieval art; Insular art; Romanesque art and architecture; Art in the Age of Chivalry; Hundred Years War; Renaissance Florence, c.1337-c.1527 and Painting and sculpture in the Italian Renaissance.

 The Senior Sophister year

 In their fourth year all students are required to write a dissertation on a topic of their choice.
 This gives you an opportunity both to investigate thoroughly an area that particularly interests you and to develop independent research skills.
 Of two further modules taken, students are free to specialise in an area that particularly interests them or to maintain a broad base of courses across the disciplines.
-Offerings currently include Hellenistic and Roman Egypt; Cyprus: Entertainment and spectacle in the ancient world; Anthropology and the Greeks; Theatre and theatricality in Greece and Rome; Vikings; Empire and papacy in the eleventh century; Ireland in the twelfth century; Ireland and the Plantagenet Empire, 1327-99; Art and architecture in Late Medieval Ireland; The art of Sanctity and Art, Gender and the body in Medieval and Renaissance Italy.
+Offerings currently include Jewish society and politics, 200BC-AD70; Ancient rhetoric: Entertainment and spectacle in the ancient world; Anthropology and the Greeks; Theatre and theatricality in Greece and Rome; Vikings; Empire and papacy in the eleventh century; Ireland in the twelfth century; Ireland and the Plantagenet Empire, 1327-99; Art and architecture in Late Medieval Ireland; The art of Sanctity and Art, Gender and the body in Medieval and Renaissance Italy.

 A combination of end-of-year examination and continuous assessment (e.g. essays, seminar presentations, and team projects and commentaries on texts), and a dissertation is written in the final year.

 The interdisciplinary nature of the course opens up an exciting variety of fields after leaving university.
 Specific related fields include archaeology, art conservation, heritage and museum work and teaching.
-Graduates in these disciplines have also entered accountancy, advertising, business, civil service, diplomatic corps, human resources, journalism, management, publishing and teaching.
+Graduates in these disciplines have also entered accountancy, advertising, business, civil service, diplomatic corps, human resources, journalism, management, and publishing.
 Several others have progressed to postgraduate study at universities across Ireland, Europe and America.

 Tel: +353 1 896 8589